 My dream dashed, when I left school I didn’t really know what to do.
 I was pretty good ‘at computers’ though, so Computing Science it was, at Newcastle University.
 A year later, I was back at home after one of the most fun, expensive, years of my life; faced with the realisation that programming wasn’t for me.
 The sensible course of action was to go out and get a job, which I did, as a programmer.
 Epic fail.

 Several other jobs, including hands-on support, leading a support team, managing a technical services department and managing a regional operation followed, during which time I moved to the North East from Suffolk.
-A five-year spell working as a senior manager within an NHS-affiliated organisation followed, during which time I married my wife Hayley (she’d say it was about time, after 7 years and one life-changing move for us).
+A five-year spell working as a senior manager within an NHS-affiliated organisation followed.
 I had learned a lot about people, healthcare, the public sector, business, and the strain of spending three hours a day on the A1 near Newcastle.

 So, one October morning in 2008, I walked into the Waterstons family (not literally, obviously) and what has been my day-to-day world ever since.
 I’ve become even more passionate about improving businesses, through better use of technology, people and process and I’ve learned a lot.
 I work with people who are great at what they do and, surprisingly, I find I quite like getting up in the morning.

 I’ve been lucky to work on some great projects, and I’ve had the opportunity to enthuse about things I find interesting like manufacturing and engineering.
 Highlights have been working with an airport, an oil and chemical storage group, and a snack manufacturer (although with a severe allergy I may not have been the natural choice to go to work at a nut processing plant).
 I’m looking forward to plenty more of the same (not the nuts, though).